 The month of May in Indianapolis is a celebration of the world’s largest single-day sporting event – the Indianapolis 500.
 Beyond that, the 500 Festival also embraces a very important holiday in the midst of its festivities – Memorial Day and a weekend to remember the sacrifices made by Indiana men and women who perished while serving in the armed forces.

-This year’s Memorial Service will feature Keynote Speaker General Robert B. Abrams, Commanding General of the United States Army Forces Command.
+2017’s Memorial Service featured Keynote Speaker General Robert B. Abrams, Commanding General of the United States Army Forces Command.

-The service will also include remarks from Major General Courtney P. Carr, the Adjutant General of Indiana.
+The service also included remarks from Major General Courtney P. Carr, the Adjutant General of Indiana.

 To download a photo of General Abrams, please click here.

 To download a photo of Major General Carr, please click here.

 The 500 Festival Memorial Service will include the joint service color guard presentation of colors and performances by the Capital City Chorus and the Indiana National Guard’s 38th Infantry Division Band.

 A wreath-laying ceremony, dedicated to the memory of all Hoosiers in all wars and conflicts who sacrificed their lives in defense of the nation, will take place while the names of those Indiana service members who have fallen within the past year are read aloud.

 A special horse-drawn caisson will be presented by the Indiana National Guard Headquarters Ceremonial Unit.
 The caisson carries the remains of the fallen service member, while the caparisoned horse trails behind.
 This rider-less horse, with boots reversed in the stirrups, represents a leader has fallen and will ride no more.